-5. USB 2.0 connectors (10-1 pin USB1112; USB1314)
+6. USB 2.0 connector (10-1 pin USB1112)

-These connectors are for USB 2.0 ports.
-Connect the USB module cable to any of these connectors, then install the module to a slot opening at the back of the system chassis.
-These USB connectors comply with USB 2.0 specification that supports up to 480 Mb/s connection speed.
+This connector is for USB 2.0 ports.
+Connect the USB module cable to this connector, then install the module to a slot opening at the back of the system chassis.
+This USB connector complies with USB 2.0 specification that supports up to 480 Mb/s connection speed.